The Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection have been updated!

 Can be given without regard to food.

 Nevirapine-associated skin rash usually occurs within the first 6 weeks of therapy.
-If rash occurs during the initial 14 day lead-in period, do not increase dose until rash resolves (see Major Toxicities section).
+If rash occurs during the initial 14 day lead-in period, do not increase dose until rash resolves (see Major Toxicities section below).

 Nevirapine extended-release tablets must be swallowed whole.
 They cannot be crushed, chewed, or divided.

-If nevirapine dosing is interrupted for >14 days, nevirapine dosing should be restarted with once-daily dosing for 14 days, followed by escalation to the full, twice-daily regimen (see Dosing Considerations: Lead-In Requirement).
+If nevirapine dosing is interrupted for more than 14 days, nevirapine dosing should be restarted with once-daily dosing for 14 days, followed by escalation to the full, twice-daily regimen (see Dosing Considerations: Lead-In Requirement below).

-Most cases of nevirapine -associated hepatic toxicity occur during the first 12 weeks of therapy; frequent clinical and laboratory monitoring, including liver function tests (LFTs), is important during this period (see Major Toxicities).
+Most cases of nevirapine-associated hepatic toxicity occur during the first 12 weeks of therapy; frequent clinical and laboratory monitoring, including liver function tests, is important during this period (see Major Toxicities).

 Metabolized by cytochrome P450 (3A inducer); 80% excreted in urine (glucuronidated metabolites).